Updated for 2019 (But a couple pictures are from 2018.)

 Shop from local vendors in this German-themed Christmas market.
 Enjoy bratwurst, fudge, cider and much more.
 This is a great place to get free pictures with Santa.
 Just bring your camera.
 Also, the official Uptown Holiday Tree is here this year.

-More information on Charlotte Christmas Village, including the schedule for Santa visits and entertainers.
+More information on Charlotte Christmas Village, including the hours, the schedule for Santa visits and entertainers.

 Holiday Wonderland at Ritz Carlton